-When there are only a few things (in particular, a finite number) to test, we can use proof by exhaustion.
+When there are only a few things (in particular, a finite number of cases) to test, we can use proof by exhaustion.
+(It may still take 1200 hours of computer time!:)

 - Example: Sherlock Holmes says "Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth."
 But only if you have a finite number of impossibilities may you use exhaustion to arrive at a conclusion! - Example: My young friend Sam made a very mature application of proof by exhaustion.